Benefit Communities and Citizens Through Investments in Conservation and Recreational Resources

 Recreation Plans Implemented

 DCNR’s Bureau of Recreation and Conservation implemented major outdoor recreation initiatives guided by two national award-winning recreation plans.
-The national award was conferred on the commonwealth for both 2014-2019 and the 2009-2014 plans.
+DCNR completed extensive public input for Pennsylvania’s 2020-2024 Outdoor Recreation Plan.

-The 2014 plan included a set of strategic pilot initiatives including Brownfields to Playfields, Nature Play, Health and Wellness, and top 10 Trail Gaps.
+DCNR expects to release the final plan by June 2020.
 Outdoor recreation in the state generates $29.1 billion in consumer spending; $1.9 billion in state and local tax revenue; $8.6 billion in wages and salaries; and sustains 251,000 direct Pennsylvania jobs.

 Local Park Support

-A three-year period ending in 2018 saw almost $59 million invested in 472 community park projects, with emphasis on rehabilitation of existing parks.
-With more than 6,000 local parks across the state, they support most recreation in Pennsylvania.
-They also play important roles in resident the health and wellness, while driving the state’s outdoor recreation economy.
+With more than 6,000 local parks throughout the state, they support most recreation in Pennsylvania.
+They also play important roles in health and wellness, while driving the state’s outdoor recreation economy.

 Projects Aided Throughout Pennsylvania

-DCNR’s Bureau of Recreation and Conservation was the driving force behind DCNR’s announcement late last year that an investment of $50 million for 280 projects across Pennsylvania will create new recreational opportunities, conserve natural resources, and help revitalize local communities.
+The Bureau of Recreation and Conservation was the driving force behind DCNR’s announcements late last year than an investment of more than $61 million for 284 projects across Pennsylvania will create new recreational opportunities, conserve natural resources, and help revitalize local communities.

 Bay Watershed Education and Training

 Overseen by the National Oceanic and Atmospheric Administration, program funding permits DCNR’s Bureau of State Parks to partner with other agencies to oversee implementation of activities to include learning experiences both outdoors and in the classroom to increase understanding and stewardship of watersheds and related ocean, coastal, riverine, estuarine, and Great Lakes ecosystems.
-In fall 2018, an initial workshop was offered for 30 educators at Sinnemahoning State Park.
+In 2019, seven workshops were offered to 67 educators and school administrators.